fabiizw/blockchain-appl-arch_lab1/README.md

 I added test cases, which check if a friend is added twice, a restaurant is added twice and if a friend voted twice.
 Moreover, I have a test which validates, that the 'setStopped' function can only be executed by the manager.
 Same goes for the 'endVote' function, there is also a test for this.
+At last, I prove that no function can be called when the contract is stopped.

+Added tests:
+-'Set restaurent twice should fail',
+-'Add friend twice should fail',
+-'Vote twice should fail',
+-'Set stopped by manager',
+-'Test doVote when stopped should fail',
+-'End vote in create stage should fail'

 ### Known issues
+There are no knows issues.